-The Joint United Kingdom Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee (JPAC) has two distinct remits:
+The Joint Professional Advisory Committee to the UK Blood Transfusion and Tissue Transplantation Services (JPAC) has two distinct remits:

 From November 2005 the countries of the UK must operate their blood and tissue services, as well as important aspects of hospital transfusion services, under the legal requirements of the Blood Safety (and Quality) Regulations, 2005.
 For the Blood Services, the Acting Competent Authority under the Regulations is the Medicines and Healthcare products Regulatory Agency (MHRA).
 MHRA regulates the Services according to its interpretation of all relevant legislation.